ibm-cloud-docs/key-protect/key-protect-cli-commands.md

 how to store credentials, not just encryption keys, in
 {{site.data.keyword.keymanagementserviceshort}}.

-Standard keys can be up to 7,500 bytes in size before base64-encoding.
+Standard keys can be up to 7,500 bytes before base64-encoding.

 ```sh
 # create a file with your credentials